EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention

-\subsection{Other vision transfer learning tasks}
+Table~\ref{tab:ADE20K} shows the {results of a} performance comparison {between the} EViTs with {other backbone networks in terms of a} semantic segmentation {task implemented} on the ADE20K~\cite{zhou2017scene} dataset.
+In this experiment, the model parameters, computational complexity (FLOPs), and mean Intersection over Union (mIoU) are used as evaluation metrics.
+Specifically, EViT-Small and EViT-Base {achieve mean IoUs (mIoUs)} of 46.1\% and 48.5\%, respectively.
+Under similar parameter counts and FLOPs, the EViT-Small and EViT-Base outperform the LITv2~\cite{pan2022fast} and PVTv2~\cite{wang2022pvt} {approaches} by at least 1.8\% and 0.9\%, respectively.
+Additionally, other advanced networks, such as FaViT-B3~\cite{qin2023factorization}, CrossFormer-B~\cite{wang2023crossformer++}, and ScalableViT-S~\cite{yang2022scalablevit} are subjected to a more comprehensive comparison.
+Compared with these networks, EViT-Base leads in segmentation performance by 1.3\%, 0.8\%, and 0.1\%, respectively.
+The numerical results indicate that {the} EViTs demonstrate a significant competitive advantage over these networks in dense prediction tasks.

+\subsection{Other Vision Transfer Learning Tasks}

-\textbf{Settings.} In this section, other transfer learning experiments are conducted to evaluate the performance of EViTs in different downstream vision tasks.
-These vision tasks consist of different application scenarios and datasets, including fine-grained visual classification (Standford Cars~\cite{krause20133d}, Oxford-102 Followers~\cite{nilsback2008automated} and Oxford-IIIT-Pets~\cite{parkhi2012cats}), long-tailed classification (iNaturalist18~\cite{van2017inaturalist}, iNaturalist19~\cite{van2017inaturalist}) and superordinate classification (CIFAR10~\cite{krizhevsky2009learning}, CIFAR100~\cite{krizhevsky2009learning}).
+\textbf{Settings.} In this section, other transfer learning experiments are conducted to evaluate the performance of {the} EViTs in different downstream vision tasks.
+These vision tasks consist of different application scenarios and datasets, including fine-grained visual classification (Standford Cars~\cite{krause20133d}, Oxford-102 Flowers~\cite{nilsback2008automated} and Oxford-IIIT-Pets~\cite{parkhi2012cats}), long-tailed classification (iNaturalist18~\cite{van2017inaturalist}, iNaturalist19~\cite{van2017inaturalist}) and superordinate classification tasks (CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning}).
 The details of these datasets are listed in Table~\ref{tab:above_datasets}.
-For fairness, we follow the same settings as CMT~\cite{guo2022cmt}.
-Before training, we use the pre-trained parameters on ImageNet-1k to initialize the EViTs backbone, and other layers are randomly initialized.

-\textbf{Results.} Table~\ref{tab:transfer_learning} shows the performance comparison between EViTs and other backbone networks on these above vision tasks.
-As can be seen from the results, EViTs exhibit extremely competitive performance.
-In particular, EViTs achieves comparable or even superior performance compared with EfficientNet-B5 and EfficientNet-B7 at the least computational cost.
-This demonstrates the superiority and generality of the EViTs based on eagle bi-foveal vision designed in this paper.
+\textbf{Results.} Before {beginning the} training {process}, we use the parameters {determined during} ImageNet-1K {pretraining} to initialize the EViT {backbones}, {while the} other layers are randomly initialized.
+Table~\ref{tab:transfer_learning} shows the {results of a} performance comparison between {the} EViTs and other backbone networks {in the aforementioned} vision tasks.
+The numerical results indicate that {the} EViTs demonstrate highly competitive performance.
+In {the} particular, EViTs {achieve} comparable or even superior performance {relative to that of} EfficientNet-B5 and EfficientNet-B7 at {a lower} computational cost.
+This demonstrates the superiority and generality of the EViTs based on {the bi-foveal eagle} vision designed in this paper.